-Regular way purchases and sales of financial assets are recognised on trade-date - the date on which the Group commits to purchase or sell the asset.
+Regular way purchases and sales of financial assets are recognised on the trade-date - the date on which the Group commits to purchase or sell the asset.
 Investments are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.
 Available-for-sale financial assets are subsequently carried at fair value.
-Loans and receivables are subsequently carried at amortised cost using the effective interest method.
+Changes in the fair value of available-for-sale financial assets are recognised in other comprehensive income.
+Loans and receivables and held-to-maturity debt securities are subsequently carried at amortised cost using the effective interest method.